 Born in 1978, the Austrian tenor is one of the most sought-after Evangelists and Bach interpreters of his generation.
-After completing his training as a church musician, he studied voice with Margit Klaushofer and Robert Holl in Vienna.
-He participated in master classes with Dietrich Fischer-Dieskau, Nicolai Gedda and Christa Ludwig and was a prizewinner at the Bach, Schumann, Mozart, Hilde Zadek and Wigmore Hall Competitions.
+He studied church music as well as vocal arts with Margit Klaushofer and Robert Holl in Vienna.
+Mr Johannsen participated in master classes with Dietrich Fischer-Dieskau, Nicolai Gedda and Christa Ludwig and was a prizewinner at the Bach, Schumann, Mozart, Hilde Zadek and Wigmore Hall Competitions.

-Since his debut in 1998, appearances as a concert, lieder and opera singer have taken him to the major musical centres of Europe, North America, Japan and the Middle East, where he sings works from every period.
-In addition to regular concerts at the Vienna Musikverein and Konzerthaus, he appears at leading festivals (styriarte Festival in Graz, Salzburg Festival, Carinthian Summer, Israel Festival, La Folle Journée, International Herrenchiemsee Festival, several international Bach festivals).
-He performs under such distinguished conductors as Sir Neville Marriner, Bertrand de Billy, Jordi Savall and Enoch zu Guttenberg with various ensembles, including Le Concert des Nations, the Vienna Philharmonic and the ChamberOrchestra of Europe.
-Daniel Johannsen is also involved in several large-scale Bach cantata projects.
+Since his debut in 1998, appearances as a concert, lieder and opera singer have taken him to the major musical centres of Europe (Vienna Musikverein, Berlin Philharmonie), North America (Carnegie Hall, New York City), Japan and the Middle East, where he sings works from every period.
+He appears at leading festivals (Styriarte Festival in Graz, Salzburg Festival, La Folle Journée, yearly at international Bach festivals), and he performs under such distinguished conductors as Bertrand de Billy, Jordi Savall and Trevor Pinnock with various ensembles, including Vienna Philharmonic, Freiburger Barockorchester and Gewandhausorchester Leipzig.

-The lyric tenor is engaged by such theatres as the Munich State Theater on Gärtnerplatz, the Leipzig Opera, the Vienna Volksoper, the Lucerne Theater, the Bonn Opera and the Ludwigsburg Castle Festival, where he is heard in Mozart roles, Baroque, 20th-century and contemporary works as well as several operetta roles.
+The lyric tenor is engaged by such theatres as the Munich State Theater on Gärtnerplatz, the Leipzig Opera, the Vienna Volksoper and the Bonn Opera, where he is heard in Mozart roles, Baroque, 20th-century and contemporary works as well as several operetta roles.

-Song recitals featuring the entire range of German repertoire, in addition to English and French compositions, are a central focus in the work of the singer, who collaborates with such pianists as Simon Bucher, David Lutz, Gerold Huber and Helmut Deutsch.
+Song recitals featuring the entire range of German repertoire, in addition to English and French compositions, are a central focus in the work of the singer, who collaborates with such pianists as Charles Spencer, Graham Johnson and Helmut Deutsch.
 Daniel Johannsen’s recording of the Dichterliebe was released in spring of 2010, following his first solo CD, Tenore & Traverso with arias by J. S. Bach, which received the ORF Pasticcio Award.
 In addition, numerous other recordings, radio and television broadcasts document his creative output.